Omnarayanchoudhary/pg_life/README.md

 I made this web application with my own undertsnading and knowledge.
 It is customized according to what I thought would be better functionalities in this app, from the user perspective.

-This web app is hosted online at:- http://debanjansarkar.epizy.com/PGLIFE/index.php

 Entire web-app is fully responsive and is operational from any device.

 Tech Stack:- HTML, CSS, Bootstrap 5, Javascript, AJAX, PHP, MySQL.